jawordpressorg/core-handbook/core/about/organization.md

 Since anyone who is an active contributor on a team can be elected as team rep, team reps will often have different levels of familiarity with other areas of the project, communication protocols, and general processes.
 To get everyone’s expectations in the same place, the [“job description” for team reps is located on Make/Updates](https://make.wordpress.org/updates/team-reps/).

-**@marybaum** and **@audrasjb** are the current Core Team Reps for 2021.
-Team Rep elections happen every 1-2 years and follow a [specific process](https://make.wordpress.org/core/2020/04/17/proposal-core-team-rep-elections/) that includes [nominations](https://make.wordpress.org/core/2020/04/29/nominations-for-core-team-reps/), [voting](https://make.wordpress.org/core/2020/05/15/core-team-reps-submit-your-votes/), and [announcing](https://make.wordpress.org/core/2020/06/03/core-team-reps-for-2020-and-beyond/) the new reps.
+@hellofromtonya and @webcommsat are the current Core Team Reps for 2023.
+Team Rep elections happen every years and follow a [specific process](https://make.wordpress.org/core/2020/04/17/proposal-core-team-rep-elections/) that includes [nominations](https://make.wordpress.org/core/2020/04/29/nominations-for-core-team-reps/), [voting](https://make.wordpress.org/core/2020/05/15/core-team-reps-submit-your-votes/), and [announcing](https://make.wordpress.org/core/2020/06/03/core-team-reps-for-2020-and-beyond/) the new reps.

 ### UX and Design

 The [design team](https://make.wordpress.org/ui/) is made up of core contributors who work on the design and user interface of WordPress.

-**Ryan Boren** leads user experience for 2015. **Matt Thomas** is the style lead for WordPress. **Ben Dunkle** is the icon designer.

 ### Support